 Figure 1.
 Pharmaceutical Manufacturing via Batch Processes

 To change this manufacturing paradigm, Novartis invested $65 M in a joint research endeavor at MIT in 2007 to launch the Novartis-MIT Center for Continuous Manufacturing.
-The Center would span over 10 years, and lead to the creation of novel continuous flow manufacturing technologies for pharmaceuticals.
+The Center would span over 10 years, and lead to the creation of novel continuous manufacturing technologies for pharmaceuticals.
 To date, the project has been extremely successful, and has led to the development of the first prototype process that produces finished drug tablets from raw chemical ingredients through a fully integrated, non-stop, end-to-end continuous process (i.e. Integrated Continuous Manufacturing, ICM, Figure 2).
-More specifically,the process consists of novel state-of-the-art small-scale process technologies that can be integrated into a seamless manufacturing process.
+More specifically, the process consists of novel state-of-the-art small-scale process technologies that can be integrated into a seamless manufacturing process.
 In this way, raw materials can be continuously transformed into finished tablets without interruption (24hrs/day) in just two days, using a single facility with a footprint of 1/10 compared to existing batch plants.
-Also, quality will improve through a plant-wide Quality by Design (QbD) strategy, where automated corrective actions occur real-time during manufacturing to mitigate process disturbances and allow for real-time release of pharmaceuticals.
-This will ensure that medicines are within pharmaceutical specifications during the entire production cycle.
+Also, quality improves through a plant-wide Quality by Design (QbD) strategy, where automated corrective actions occur in real-time during manufacturing to mitigate process disturbances and allow for real-time release of pharmaceuticals.
+This ensures that medicines are within pharmaceutical specifications during the entire production cycle.

 Figure 2.
 Schematic of Integrated Continuous Manufacturing (ICM) of Pharmaceuticals